Donations and Watchtower Finances

 Watchtower has two advantages that McDonald's does not.
 It does not have to pay tax on profit made from selling real estate or annual property tax, and it constructs new buildings with donations and volunteer labour.
 Crain's New York Business estimates that due to Watchtower's religious related tax status, "Jehovah's Witnesses saved $368 million in real estate taxes over the past 12 years" on it's Brooklyn properties.

 For this reason, rather than buy in the best locations and hold as McDonald's tends to do, Watchtower is in a cycle of "flipping" halls at a profit, and then using donations and volunteer labour to build replacement ones.

-Watchtower has an experienced investment team, using stocks, bonds and trusts as investment vehicles, despite describing the commercial world as belonging to Satan.
+Watchtower describes the commercial world as belonging to Satan.

 "Satan would like nothing better than to have us spend all our time and energy as slaves to his commercial world."
 Watchtower (Study) 2017 Jul p.10

 Despite this, Watchtower has an experienced investment team, utilizing stocks, bonds and trusts as investment vehicles for accumulating wealth.